How long until the Citizen app gets someone killed?

 On the app, Vance listened to audio from police scanners and watched videos posted by other users filming nearby.
 He received a prompt from the app, which sends incident alerts based on users’ location, asking him whether the scene was “still active.”
 Yes, he responded.
 Did he want to share live footage?
 Vance began filming, capturing the flashing red and blue lights of police cars, the small crowd behind the caution tape.
 Comments flowed in.
 He netted more than 4,300 views.
 His video was linked to a thread of other user videos of the scene, from various vantage points, and a timeline of updates about the victim and the police’s response.

-It was if Citizen and Vance were playing complementary roles in documenting the narratives of the city.
+It was as if Citizen and Vance were playing complementary roles in documenting the narratives of the city.
 Vance started using Citizen last year, when protests broke out in Minneapolis and across the country after the murder of George Floyd.
 He wasn’t alone.
 According to Google Trends data, the Citizen app reached its highest-ever search interest between May 31 and June 6 of last year, just a week after Floyd was killed, when protests were at their peak.
 In early June, Citizen topped Apple’s App Store as the leading news app, beating out the New York Times, Twitter, and Fox News.
 The state where it saw the most searches?
 Minnesota.
 The app saw a second spike among Minnesota users this April, the week protests erupted in Brooklyn Center and the Twin Cities in response to the police killing of Daunte Wright.
 Every person I spoke to for this piece noted that they first heard about the app amid last May’s protests.

 Vance is the sort of reporter who listens to police scanners at home, but he says the app has been a helpful tool when he’s on duty, giving him quick notifications of whatever fire or other incident may be erupting nearby.
 He was resolute about Citizen’s positive role in protecting public safety—until he learned about the frenzied and wrongful detention of an unhoused man in Los Angeles who had a $30,000 bounty placed on his head by the app’s founder.
 That’s when he started to wonder if he and Citizen were really in the same business at all.